splunk/public-o11y-docs/gdi/opentelemetry/components/nginx-receiver.rst

 The NGINX receiver fetches stats from a NGINX instance using the ``ngx_http_stub_status_module`` module's ``status`` endpoint.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 You need to configure NGINX to expose status information.
 To learn how, see the :new-page:`HTTP status module config guide <https://nginx.org/en/docs/http/ngx_http_stub_status_module.html>` in the NGINX documentation.

+.. note:: Out-of-the-box dashboards and navigators aren't supported for the NGINX Server receiver yet, but are planned for a future release.

 Get started
 ======================